ajmssc/bottle-www/README.md

-bottle-www
+Simple API with Bottle
 ==========

-# Bottle simple project
-This repository provides a simple example of how to use the Bottle python package.
+This repository was created for Insight Data Engineering fellows and provides a simple example of how to use the Bottle python package.

 ## Install the Bottle Framework
 ```